What is the Risk to a Cash Balance Plan? Top Risks

 Investment risk

+What are the risks of investing in a cash balance plan?
 A cash balance plan is a defined benefit pension plan that combines elements of traditional defined benefit plans with those of defined contribution plans, such as 401(k)s.
 In a cash balance plan, the employer contributes a fixed amount, or “cash balance,” to an account for each employee, which earns a guaranteed rate of return.

 Top RisksTop Rewards